uni-parse/geg_redux_opt/ReadMe.md

   - open console by the key `~`
   - enter the command `enter_dev_mode` and press Enter
   - enter the command `shop` and press Enter
-  - wait (it will take 5~20min based on your hardware)
+  - wait 5~20min based on your CPU
   - fresh cache will be generated `/Temp` & `/RenderedItems`
   - from now on, shops loading time will be fast